“Stagnant Dreamers: How the Inner City Shapes the Integration of Second Generation Latinos,” forthcoming with the Russell Sage Foundation.

 Rendón, Maria G. 2013.
 “Drop Out and Disconnected Young Adults: Examining the Impact of Neighborhood and School Contexts.”
 The Urban Review.

-Rendón, M. G. 2015.
+Rendón, Maria G. 2015.
 Dynamics of Urban Neighborhood Reciprocity: Latino Peer Ties, Violence and the Navigation of School Failure and Success.
 In G. Q. Conchas, M. Gottfried (Eds.), Inequality, Power, and School Success: Case Studies on Racial Disparity and Opportunity in Education.
 New York, New York: Routledge.